daleao/sdv/Core/README.md

 This is the core mod which provides shared functionality required by other DaLion mods.

-By itself, this mod carries the following non-controversial features:
-- **Improved Hoppers:** Adds the ability for Hoppers to pull items back out from machines, allowing them to fully automate a single machine at a time and transforming them from completely useless into a more balanced version of [Automate](https://www.nexusmods.com/stardewvalley/mods/1063).
+It carries a few features of its own because I've no interest in managing a bunch of small miscellaneous mods.
+All are disabled by default.

 - **Colored Slime Balls:** Causes Slime Balls to take on the color of the Slimes which produced them, and adds regular color-based Slime drops to Slime Ball loot tables.

-The features above should've been part of the vanilla game all along, and are required functionality for mods like [Walk Of Life](../Professions) and therefore are not-configurable and non-negotiable.

-The following optional features are also included:
+This is required by [Profession](../Professions), so will auto-enable when that mod is installed.
+- **Two-Way Hoppers:** Adds the ability for Hoppers to pull items back out from machines, allowing them to fully automate a single machine at a time and transforming them from completely useless into a more balanced version of [Automate](https://www.nexusmods.com/stardewvalley/mods/1063).
 - **Witherable Crops:** Crops may wither if left un-watered.
-This is disabled by default.
-- **Snowballs**
+- **Immersive Hay:** Obtain Hay from harvesting pre-mature Wheat (stage 4).
+Mimics how hay is made IRL.
+- **Winter Wheat:** Plant Wheat near the end of Fall to have it survive dormant through Winter.
+In Spring, it resumes growing, yielding twice as much harvest.
+Mimics how real wheat is planted IRL.
+- **Snowball Fights:** Use an empty slingshot while standing over a snowy tile to fire a snowball projectile.
+Doesn't do damage; it's just for fun.

 ## Status Effects

 Taking inspiration from classic game tropes, this mod adds a framework for causing various status conditions to enemies.
-These effects will be used by the various DaLion mods, and can also be used by any C# mod which consumed the provided [API](/ICoreApi).
+These effects will be used by the various DaLion mods, and can also be used by any C# mod that wishes to consume [API](/ICoreApi).

 | Status   | Effect                                                                                                                                                                                                                                                   |
 |----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|